simonsoft/woot/README.md

 # Debugging in the browser

-If you see either of these errors in your chrome console, view the [Stackoverflow Question](http://stackoverflow.com/questions/18365315/jquerys-jquery-1-10-2-min-map-is-triggering-a-404-not-found), for a solution:
+If you see either of these errors in your chrome console...
-:

   * GET http://localhost:8080/jquery-1.10.2.min.map 404 (Not Found)
   * GET http://localhost:8080/underscore-min.map 404 (Not Found)

+view this [Stackoverflow question](http://stackoverflow.com/questions/18365315/jquerys-jquery-1-10-2-min-map-is-triggering-a-404-not-found) for a solution.